The information in this article applies to:

-- To begin, start off by selecting File> New Plan to open a new, blank plan based on the Default style template.
+- To begin, start off by selecting File> New Plan to open a new, blank plan.

 - Next, from the menu, select CAD> Draw Line and click to begin by drawing CAD Line 1, starting from the bottom of the screen and dragging upwards.

 - Enter the Length information for Line 1.

 - Press the Tab key on your keyboard to update the dialog and move to the Angle field.

 When you press the Tab key, your Length information will automatically convert to inches.

 - Enter the Angle information for this line.